 - a.
 Appropriate city staff and council liaison are permitted in committee executive sessions as appropriate for the items to be discussed. - b.
 The secretary is required to take notes or audio recordings and prepare the minutes of the meeting (except for state mandated committees/boards where city designated staff will record and prepare the minutes). - c.
 A council liaison plays a limited role in the operation of a committee meeting.
 The following points provide a guideline for the council liaison in this context: - i.
 The council liaison has no voting rights in committee meetings. - ii.
 The council liaison shall not influence the committee's recommendations with his/her opinions. - iii.
-A council liaison does not lead a committee meeting or participate other than: - A. to provide factual information to help support the committee's discussions and deliberations, - B. to answer committee member questions, - C. to provide input on future agenda item discussions, and

-- D. to listen attentively so as to be able to be the primary two-way communication channel between the committee and council. - iv.
+A council liaison does not lead a committee meeting or participate other than: - A. to provide factual information to help support the committee's discussions and deliberations, - B. to answer committee member questions, and - C. to listen attentively so as to be able to be the primary two-way communication channel between the committee and council. - iv.
 All the above apply equally to open and executive session segments of a committee meeting. - v.
 A council liaison attends all committee meetings and should arrange a replacement council member if he/she cannot attend.